 Although it has been long recognized that chromosomal conformation has strong impact on the regulation of gene transcription programs, features that underlie the regulation of chromatin organization remain relatively unclear .
 Following the development of chromosome conformation capture techniques over a decade ago , advances in other 3C-based technologies have allowed the quantification of chromosomal interaction frequencies between genomic loci in close spatial proximity, both locally (i.e. 3C and 4C) and genome-wide (i.e. Hi-C and ChIA-PET) .

-LincRNAs originating from enhancers (elincRNAs) have been shown to modulate chromosomal architecture and are frequently located within topologically associated domains (TADs) associated with high levels of genomic interactions (Tan et al, 2016, under revision).
+LincRNAs originating from enhancers (elincRNAs) have been proposed to modulate chromosomal architecture and are frequently located within topologically associating domains (TADs) where high levels of genomic interactions occur compared to other expressed lincRNAs (Tan et al, 2016, under revision).
 Here, I used publicly available genomics data to investigate the prevalence of elincRNA regulation in modulating chromosomal architecture.
-Together with strong enrichment in cohesin binding at elincRNAs promoter regions, their frequent localization at loop anchors and high amount of intra-TAD contacts associated with elincRNAs support their putative role in regulating enhancer-promoter loops.
+Together with strong enrichment in cohesin binding at elincRNAs promoter regions, their frequent localization at loop anchors and association with high amount of intra-TAD contacts support their putative role in regulating enhancer-promoter loops.

-There is ongoing debate on the biological relevance of elincRNA transcription in particular with regards to whether their associated regulatory roles are transcript- or transcription-dependent.
-Notably, the association between elincRNAs and chromosomal organization does not constitute a proof for their role in promoting contact, as it might be a consequence of the presence of active enhancers at their promoter region, rather than the elincRNA transcript itself.
-With this in mind and to address this key question, it would be important to perform an analysis similar to that presented here but where enhancers producing elincRNAs are compared to other active enhancers, that generally produce unstable bidirectionally-transcribed eRNAs.
-Ultimately, the dissection of the molecular mechanisms underlying these enhancer-associated regulation of chromosomal conformation will require genetic manipulation of elincRNA candidate transcript abundance, for example by using RNAi and inhibiting their transcription with CRISPR-Cas9 .
+There is ongoing debate on the biological relevance of elincRNA transcription, in particular with regards to whether their associated regulatory roles are transcript- or transcription-dependent.
+Notably, although the association between elincRNA expression and high frequency of chromosomal interactions suggests their putative function, this might be driven by the enhancer activities rather than the elincRNA transcript itself.
+Comparing elincRNAs to active enhancers that only produce unstable and bidirectionally-transcribed eRNAs can provide initial insights to this key question.
+Ultimately, the dissection of the molecular mechanisms underlying these enhancer-mediated regulation of chromosomal conformation will require genetic manipulations of elincRNA transcript abundances (i.e. by RNAi) and inhibition of their transcription (i.e. with CRISPR-Cas9) .

-Furthermore, extending the analysis from within-topological domain interactions to between-TAD contacts , to inter-chromosomal contacts, and eventually to DNA associations with the nuclear lamina would provide a more complete overview of elincRNA-dependent chromosomal interactions that shape the nuclear architecture.
-These analyses could also be extended to additional cell-lines to reveal if the effect of elincRNAs in nuclear architecture is cell-line specific, or more generalized.
+Furthermore, extending this analysis, which focuses on within-topological domain interactions, to between-TAD contacts (i.e. meta-TADs) , to inter-chromosomal contacts, and eventually to DNA associations with the nuclear lamina would provide a more complete and global overview of elincRNA-dependent chromosomal interactions.
+These analyses could also be extended to additional cell-lines to investigate whether the effect of elincRNAs in nuclear architecture is cell-line specific.

-The current resolution of global chromosomal conformation capture techniques (including Hi-C) remains a limiting factor in measuring accurate interaction frequencies as it is presently not possible to look at contacts at elincRNAs loci that are smaller than the highest resolution (i.e. 5 Kb) .
+The current resolution of global chromosomal conformation capture techniques (including Hi-C) remains a limiting factor to measure accurate interaction frequencies at elincRNA loci as it is presently not possible to confidently examine contacts smaller than the 5 Kb resolution.
 Instead, only an estimation of the region surrounding the gene can be measured.
-In addition, even using data with high contact resolutions, bulk Hi-C technique can only provide an average estimate of all chromosomal contacts happening in a cell population, thus masking the dynamics and variabilities between cells.
-Recently, a single-cell Hi-C protocol has been developed , allowing one to examine DNA contacts profiles at a single cell resolution.
-Such single cell techniques, combined with a higher contact resolution, would provide greater power to shed light on the impact of elincRNAs on gene expression regulation through modulating chromosome architecture.
+In addition, even using data with relatively high contact resolutions, bulk Hi-C technique provides only a mean estimate of all chromosomal contacts within a cell population, thus averaging the between-cell dynamics and variabilities.
+Recently, a single-cell Hi-C technique has been developed , allowing one to examine DNA contact profiles at a single cell resolution, although the precision of the method likely requires improvement.
+Such single cell techniques, combined with higher contact resolution, would provide greater power to investigate the impact of elincRNAs on gene expression regulation through modulating chromosome architecture.

 Materials and methods

+Statistical tests

 Unless stated otherwise, all statistical tests were performed using R 3.3.1 .
-Overlapping of genomic elements were done using either bedtools 2.26 or the “intervals” package in R. Manipulations on Hi-C contact matrices were performed using the “Matrix” package .
+Overlapping of genomic elements were done using either bedtools 2.26 or the “intervals” package in R. Manipulations of Hi-C contact matrices were performed using the “Matrix” R package .
 All positions of genetic elements used are based on the hg19 human assembly.

 elincRNA definition